 - A Band of Brothers: Stories from Vietnam by Walter McDonald

 Crime and mystery are utilized in detective novels.
-Such narratives also include sub-themes such as “crimes cannot be hidden”, “evil is always punished” etc. Some well-known crime and mystery theme examples are:
+Such narratives also include sub-themes, such as “crimes cannot be hidden,” “evil is always punished,” and others.
+Some well-known crime and mystery theme examples include:

 - The Murders in the Rue Morgue by Edgar Allan Poe

 - Bleak House by Charles Dickens

 - Murder on the Orient Express by Agatha Christie

 - Da Vinci Code by Dan Brown

 Example #4: Revenge Theme

 Revenge is another recurrent theme found in many popular literary works.
 A character comes across certain circumstances that make him aware of his need for revenge.
 The outcome of his action is often bitter, but sometimes they may end up being satisfied.
 Examples are: